J Bone Jt Infect 2017; 2(1):15-22. doi:10.7150/jbji.16934

 Transient pathogenic skin flora present at the time of incision can be easily removed by a number of antiseptic agents.
 The iodophors (e.g., povidone-iodine), alcohol-containing products and chlorhexidine are the most commonly used agents for surgical skin preparation .
 Although CHG is the preferred agent to prevent catheter related infection, the preferred antiseptic agent for surgical site preparation is less obvious .
 Alcohol is readily available, inexpensive, and has the fastest onset of action, while chlorhexidine has the greatest residual antimicrobial activity .
 One major disadvantage of the use of alcohol in the operating room is its inflammability .
 CHG is not inactivated by blood while iodophors may be inactivated by blood or serum proteins [39,40].
 A number of studies have shown the superiority of CHG preparations in decreasing the bacterial load compared to iodine based products [41-44].
 However, it is unclear whether this superiority of CHG in decreasing the microbial load is clinically relevant as the observed reduction in bacterial load do not necessarily result in a reduction of SSI [43,45].
 In a single institution prospective series of all surgical patients, Swenson et al assessed the SSI rates after sequential implementation of skin preparation with one of the three protocols: povidone-iodine with isopropyl alcohol, CHG in isopropyl alcohol and iodine povacrylex in isopropyl alcohol.
 The authors found a significantly higher post-operative infection rate during the period when CHG was used.
 On the contrary, in a large multicenter RCT, Darouiche et al showed that using 2% CHG with 70% isopropyl alcohol resulted in significantly lower rates of SSI compared to 10% povidone-iodine paint, though alcohol was not used in povidone-iodine.
 In a large comprehensive meta-analysis of RCTs, it was found that CHG-alcohol was superior to alcohol-based povidone iodine paint .
 However, this was based on a single inadequately reported study and the included trials significantly differed in the skin preparation protocols, limiting the ability to make definite conclusions.
 Additionally, no studies have adequately assessed the comparative effects of various preoperative skin antiseptics on SSI risk following TJA.
 Due to the lack of conclusive evidence to support one or the other antiseptic, the International Consensus on PJI (ICPJI) recommends using alcohol based antiseptic containing either CHG or iodine .
 The updated guidelines from Centers for Disease Control and Prevention (CDC) and Healthcare Infection Control Practices Advisory Committee (HICPAC) also recommend the use of alcohol based products for surgical site preparation unless contraindicated .

 Surgeons and assistants routinely carry out hand asepsis before surgery to decrease transfer of bacteria to patients' wound.
 The two most common forms of hand antisepsis involve hand scrubbing and hand rubbing .
 Scrubbing is conducted using aqueous solutions containing antiseptic ingredients such as CHG or povidone iodine, while rubbing involves alcohol based products which are left to evaporate.
 The most effective protocol and the desired agent for surgical hand antisepsis are still unclear.
 Alcohol is effective against a wide range of bacteria and other micro-organisms and cause an immediate reduction of 95% of the resident flora and a 99% reduction with repeated applications .
 Chlorhexidine can be left on the hands, and it will continue to lower bacterial counts during the procedure .
 CDC recommends 2-5 minutes of surgical scrub of hands and forearms up to the elbow, though the antiseptic of choice is not mentioned .
 In a multicenter RCT, Parienti et al demonstrated that hand-rubbing with aqueous alcoholic solution, preceded by a 1-minute non-antiseptic hand wash was as effective as traditional hand-scrubbing with antiseptic soap (4% povidone iodine or 4% CHG) in preventing surgical site infections.
 However, no direct comparisons were performed between CHG and povidone iodine, and alcohol.
 In a meta-analysis of 14 clinical trials, Tanner et al showed that CHG scrubs may reduce the number of bacterial colony forming units (CFUs) on hands compared with povidone iodine scrubs; however, it failed to show significant reduction in the rates of SSI.
 Also, they concluded that alcohol rubs with additional antiseptic ingredients like CHG may reduce bacterial CFUs compared with aqueous scrubs .
-The ICPJI states that there is no clear differences between various protocols and agents and hence do not recommend any particular agent, although it recommends hand washing for at least 2 minutes .
+The ICPJI states that there are no clear differences between various protocols and agents and hence do not recommend any particular agent, although it recommends hand washing for at least 2 minutes .

 Extensive debridement with or without antiseptic irrigation is an important step in the revision of infected joints.
 While irrigation is one among the many steps in revisions with component removal, it is probably the most important step in revisions with component retention.
 Despite the large amount of literature dealing with the outcomes of irrigation and debridement, little is known about the best irrigation solution to use.
 There is no clear consensus on the protocol or the irrigation solution to be used for debridement of infected joints .
 Normal saline (NS), castile soap, bacitracin solution, CHG, betadine and hypochlorite are some commonly used irrigation solutions [56,57].
 Most surgeons use a combination of irrigation solutions for the management of PJI .
 However, there is little evidence to support the use of any antiseptic or antibiotic solution compared to NS alone [59,60].
 In a large multicenter RCT comparing irrigation protocols of open fractures, irrigation with NS resulted in lower rates of infection than castile soap solution and low pressure was equally effective as the high pressure NS irrigation .
 In another RCT, bacitracin solutions offered no advantage over NS irrigation in decreasing wound infection after open fractures, though wound healing problems were higher in bacitracin treated patients .
 Schwechter et al showed that CHG solutions could be potentially used to decrease biofilm load on orthopedic implants using an in vitro model of MRSA infection.
 In a later study published by the same group, the optimal concentration of CHG was evaluated and it was demonstrated that concentrations above 2% was required to provide persistent decrease in the biofilm .
 Although lower concentrations of CHG decreased biofilm, there was a rebound growth of biofilm with prolonged incubation suggesting that the lower concentrations are likely to be ineffective in vivo.
 However, concentrations of CHG as low as 0.02% can be cytotoxic to human fibroblasts .
 In an in vitro study, dilute povidone-iodine was found to be the optimal irrigation agent due to its low toxicity at bactericidal concentrations .
 While other antiseptics, like CHG and hydrogen peroxide, were found to be bactericidal at commercially available concentrations, cytotoxic effects on human fibroblasts and mesenchymal stromal cells were noted at their minimum bactericidal concentrations (MBC).
 Despite the lack of sufficient evidence in favor of one or the other irrigation solutions, many antiseptics are routinely used for irrigation of the infected joint due to perceived benefits of antiseptic solutions.
 In a survey of 186 orthopedic surgeons, the majority of the surgeons responded that they regularly use antibiotics in irrigation solutions .
 The current orthopedic literature is lacking enough information regarding the appropriate volume, technique, and type of irrigation fluid, and much of the practice is based on experience rather than evidence.